zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 ## Overview

 Shared Voicemail is a specialized type of voicemail.
-While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, shared voicemail is delivered to a group, enabling any member of that group to access the message.
+While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, **Shared Voicemail** is delivered to a group, enabling any member of that group to access the message.

 Shared Voicemail integrates with Microsoft 365 Groups and can be accessed in Outlook or through the Calls section in a Microsoft Teams channel associated with the group.
 Although it can also connect to a distribution list or a mail-enabled security group, we recommend using a Microsoft 365 Group.
 For a comparison of the available options, refer to the following table: